 What is toxoplasmosis?

-The CDC recommends the following measures to help prevent toxoplasmosis infection:
+The CDC advises the below to help

 Have someone who is healthy and not pregnant handle raw meat for you.
 If this is not possible, wear clean latex gloves when you touch raw meat.
 Wash any cutting boards, sinks, knives, and other utensils that might have touched the raw meat.
 Wash your hands well with soap and warm water afterward.

 means until it is no longer pink in the center or until the juices run clear.
 Do